-Croatia: Split port gets new oil terminal9.
-November 2020. / SEE Energy News
+Croatia: Split port gets new oil terminal, SEE Energy News

 Along with two INA’s terminal, and terminals in Koper in Slovenia and Bar in Montenegro, it would be the tenth oil terminal in the region.